 Radiomics Shows Promise for Assessing the Efficacy of Cancer Treatments

-New cancer therapies that have recently emerged are providing oncologists with more treatment options—and more hope for cancer patients and their families.
+New cancer therapies are providing oncologists with more treatment options—and as a result, more hope for cancer patients and their families.
 In addition to surgery and chemotherapy, a physician's toolbox now includes immunotherapy, biologics, and various targeted therapies.

-This array of systemic therapies presents a new challenge: how can we know which patient will respond to which therapy?
-For a patient whose treatment is not working, it is essential to answer this questions as early in the treatment process as possible so that they can be switched to another therapy.
+This array of systemic therapies presents a new challenge: how can we assess which patient will respond to which therapy?
+For patients whose chosen treatments are not working, it is essential to answer this question as early in the treatment process as possible so that they can be switched to another therapy.

 Scientists from the Department of Radiology are using artificial intelligence to extract a solution from standard-of-care CT scans.
 In research published in Clinical Cancer Research earlier this year, associate research scientist Laurent Dercle, MD, PhD, and colleagues from the Computational Image Analysis Laboratory—headed by Binsheng Zhao, DSc—studied clinical trials of three different cancer treatments in patients with non-small-cell lung cancer (NSCLC).
 They found that they could predict whether a therapy was working for individual patients after just two months of treatment.

-“The purpose of this study was to train cutting-edge AI technologies to predict patients’ responses to treatment, allowing radiologists to deliver more accurate and reproducible predictions of treatment efficacy at an early stage of the disease," Dercle explains.
+“The purpose of this study was to train cutting-edge AI technologies to predict patients’ responses to treatment," Dercle explains, "allowing radiologists to deliver more accurate and reproducible predictions of treatment efficacy at an early stage of the disease."

-But the CT scans contain a wealth of visual information beyond tumor size and number of lesions, Dercle explains, and his study focused on quantifying this additional information.
+But the CT scans contain a wealth of visual information beyond tumor size and number of lesions, Dercle says, and his study focused on quantifying this additional information.

 An expert radiologist can estimate whether a patient is responding to therapy by looking at factors like the shape, density, and texture.
 But because these judgements depend on clinical experience, they are subjective and may vary according to the individual looking at a scan.
-Even though waiting for tumor growth or new lesions can mean critical time is lost before he or she can be switched to another treatment, clinical trials rely on these measurements because they are reproducible from one site to another.
+Even though waiting for tumor growth or new lesions can mean critical time is lost before the patient is switched to another treatment, clinical trials rely on these measurements because they are reproducible from one site to another.